PotatoCodez127/LetsFillUp/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-This is a project to show the usage of various libraries revolving mainly around Flask and Bootstrap.
+This project is a web app built for a company to expand their usage and advertise on the internet using mostly Flask and Bootstrap.
 See <a href="#built-with"> _here_ </a> for all libraries and frameworks used in this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>